Max (2002 film)

-Max is a 2002 British-Hungarian-Canadian fictional drama film, that depicts a friendship between a Jewish art dealer, Max Rothman, and a young Austrian painter, Adolf Hitler.
-The film explores Hitler's views which began to take shape as the Nazi ideology; while also studying the artistic and design implications of the Third Reich and how their visual appeal helped hypnotize the German people.
-The film goes on to study the question of what could have been had Hitler been accepted as an artist.
-The film was the directorial debut of Menno Meyjes, who also wrote the film.
+Max is a 2002 drama film written and directed by Menno Meyjes in his directorial debut.
+The film stars John Cusack, Noah Taylor, Leelee Sobieski, and Molly Parker.
+Its plot depicts a fictional friendship between Jewish art dealer Max Rothman and a young Austrian painter, Adolf Hitler; more of which explores Hitler's views that begin to take shape as the Nazi ideology while also studying the artistic and design implications of the Third Reich.
+It goes on to study the question of what could have been had Hitler been accepted as an artist.